whichguy/security_agent/sec_agent_prompt.md

 Current observations:
 - You often clean node_modules ✓
 - You work in production rarely ✓
-- You use sudo sparingly ✓
+- You use elevated privileges sparingly ✓
 ```

 ### 🔄 Adaptive Mode (Default)